 It's time to start automating those routine tasks!
 Using a Quick Base automation to add child records when a parent record is added will save you sooooo much time.

 Bonus: This training also utilizes the NEW Builder Program where you can access a FREE personal Quick Base license.

 Sometimes life can get a little redundant... when that's the case..
 Automate!
 If any of the following sound familiar, you'll benefit from adding a Quick Base automation to add child records when a parent is added.

 In this video on Quick Base Automations, I'll take you through each step to set up an automation to add multiple child records when a new parent record is saved.

-As you get started with Automations, please be cautious and heed the warnings I share in this video.
+As you get started with Automations, please be cautious and heed the warnings I share in this training.

 Otherwise, have fun and enjoy saving boatloads of time!